aanas1010/CSC110-Project-Climate-based-Temperature-and-Rainfall-Correlation/README.md

 **Authors:** Aabid Anas, Matthew Chan, Shayaan Khan, Markus Nimi

-This our final project for CSC110 at the University of Toronto

 ## Problem Description and Research Question

 **What is the correlation between monthly temperature and monthly rainfall in different climate regions represented by the Köppen climate Model between 1901 and 2016?**